rremple/intervalidus/readme.md

 ## Software Structure

-Below is the class diagram for the core bits of Intervalidus (three-dimensional is not shown, but it is very similar to two-dimensional):
+Below is the class diagram for the core bits of Intervalidus (three- and four-dimensional are not shown, but they are very similar to two-dimensional):

 ![core class diagram](/doc/intervalidus-core.svg)